Acting with integrity

 They are supported by the Research Integrity and Governance Committee, (chaired by Pro Vice-Chancellor for Research and Innovation Professor David Sampson) and the Research Integrity and Governance Office (RIGO).

 I am currently Professor of Sociology and Associate Dean for Research and Innovation for the Faculty of Arts and Social Sciences.
 I have previously held roles as Head of the Department of Sociology (2012-16) and Associate Dean for the Doctoral College (2017-19).
-I am editor-in-chief of Sociology, an executive editor of the British Journal of Sociology of Education, co-editor of the 'Research into Higher Education' book series, a member of Governing Council of the Society for Research into Higher Education, and a member of the education sub-panel for REF 2021.
+I am editor-in-chief of Sociology, an executive editor of the British Journal of Sociology of Education, co-editor of the 'Research into Higher Education' book series, a member of Governing Council of the Society for Research into Higher Education, and a member of ESRC Council.
+I was also a member of the education sub-panel for REF 2021.

 Professor Julie Yeomans is the Associate Dean, Research and Innovation, for the Faculty of Engineering and Physical Sciences.
 Previously, she undertook a two-year secondment as the first academic Director of Equality, Diversity and Inclusion (EDI), having been Head of the School of Mechanical Engineering Sciences and Director of the Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Micro- and NanoMaterials and Technologies.